 Self-confidence – Even very young children can be quick to point out ugly teeth and crooked smiles.
 Taking good care of primary teeth can make social interactions more pleasant, reduce the risk of bad breath, and promote confident smiles and positive social interactions.

-Excellent oral health – Badly decayed primary teeth can promote the onset of childhood periodontal disease.
+Excellent oral health – Badly decayed baby teeth can promote the onset of childhood periodontal disease.
 As a result of this condition, oral bacteria invade and erode gums, ligaments, and eventually bone.
-If left untreated, primary teeth can drop out completely – causing health and spacing problems for emerging permanent teeth.
+If left untreated, they can drop out completely – causing health and spacing problems for emerging permanent teeth.
 To avoid periodontal disease, children should practice an adult-guided oral care routine each day, and infant gums should be rubbed gently with a clean, damp cloth after meals.

 If you have questions or concerns about primary teeth, please contact your pediatric dentist.